-The Sober Experiment for education is an interactive session with your students as either a PSHE session, assembly or workshop, taking them through our own honest and open journey with alcohol and informing them about its risks and dangers in a relatable and non-judgemental way.
+We can provide a PSHE session, assembly or workshop (either in person or online) taking your students through our own honest and open journey with alcohol and informing them about its risks and dangers in a relatable and non-judgemental way, so students are armed with the information to make informed choices about future drinking.
 We also explore the emotions and fears, through our own experiences, about parental drinking, which can have a lasting effect on their adult life.
 We can provide a follow-up lesson plan and resources for your teachers, if required.

 The new Ofsted framework recognises that in order for pupils to embrace the challenges of creating a happy and successful adult life, they need knowledge that will enable them to make informed decisions about their wellbeing and health in order to build their self-efficacy, including issues surrounding alcohol.
-The Sober Experiment for education providers works with your teachers and students by delivering PSHE sessions and/or assemblies about the impact of alcohol on health, attitude, ambition and relationships.
-Alex and Lisa are enhanced DBS checked and have a background in working with young people.
+We work with your teachers and students by delivering PSHE sessions and/or assemblies about the impact of alcohol on individuals, society and family plus exploring the impact of peer pressure.
+All our speakers are enhanced DBS checked.
 Our fun and interactive sessions, tackle complex issues such as:

 Today, young people’s drinking habits differ from older generations.
 According to the Institute of Alcohol Studies, recent trends suggest that they drink less often during the week, but that they are more prone binge drinking when they do.
 At first glance, official figures on drinking habits indicate that in recent years, while young people have been drinking above the average unit consumption per week, they now drink less than the UK average.
 Young people also drink fewer times during the week than most other age groups.
 But when they do drink, a significant proportion engage ‘binge’ drinking.